hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## New style of notetaking 2
+* Kind of feels redundant, I want to separate it out better
+* I dont think I should repeat, maybe keep the oringal notes for
+  * Examples
+  * Proof
+  * Extended Discussion
+* And keep the second one as just MAP and links of ideas
+* As you work from MAP, you may need to prune some stuff over

 ## A new style of note taking
 * In general, keep the things as simple as possible
 * Adding a high level view of just definitions and connections